jmanley93/Todo-List/README.md

 To install, clone repository into your app\public\wp-content\plugins folder.
 To display, add a [todoList] shortcode to a post.
 Everything else should work out of the box.

+I haven't implemented user authorization, so only already signed in admin users will be able to POST new todos that are submitted.
+Other users will see thier TODO list update temporarily, but their changes will not be saved to the server.